wistia/wistia-labs/README.md

 # Wistia Labs

+Welcome to **Wistia Labs!**

-Welcome to Wistia Labs!
-A Lab takes an embed code and modifies it to do something cool.
+A Lab takes an embed code and modifies it to do something cool :punch:

 ### Make your own lab

-NOTE: Where `mylabname` is referenced below, you should use whatever the name of your lab is.
+**NOTE:** Where `mylabname` is referenced below, you should use whatever the name of your lab is.

 To get started, first clone this repository!